 „MIRE“

-2025-ongoing, an artistic intervention that supports the protection of the Mire and combines artistic practice with scientific approaches
+2025-ongoing, an artistic intervention that supports the protection of the Mire and combines artistic practice with scientific approaches.

-As a part of long time Project „MIRE“, „SOO“ is artistic research in Estonia with exhibitions at the Botanical Garden of the University of Tartu 2025 and Natural History Museum of Tartu: 26.11.2025-28.02.2026
+In a time of the climate crisis, when we often feel we have harmed nature, mire moos offer us a second chance and demonstrate nature’s resilience.
+As a part of long time Project „SOO“ is artistic research in Estonia with exhibitions at the Botanical Garden of the University of Tartu 2025 and Natural History Museum of Tartu: 26.11.2025-28.02.2026.
+Following a several-months residency of the artist, it addresses the significance of mires as the largest natural carbon sinks, with a special focus on Sphagnum mosses native to Estonia.

 Tooma & Endla Mire, 2025, Polaroid, 108 x 88 mm